eimg/fairway-dev-container/OVERVIEW.md

 # Complete PHP & JavaScript Development Environment

-All-in-one development environment container image with PHP 8.4, Nginx, MySQL 8.0, Redis 7.0, Node.js 22, and phpMyAdmin. **Designed primarily for VS Code Dev Containers** for the best development experience.
+All-in-one development environment container image with PHP 8.4, Nginx, MySQL 8.0, Redis 7.0, Node 22, and phpMyAdmin. **Designed primarily for VS Code Dev Containers** for the best development experience, learning, and quick prototyping.
+Perfect for both development projects and educational environments where you need a complete stack ready to go.

 ## What's Included